 Using organic fertilizers in your kitchen garden is an excellent way to promote healthy plant growth, enhance soil fertility, and produce nutritious, chemical-free fruits and vegetables.
 Here are some popular organic fertilizers that you can use in your kitchen garden:

-- Compost : Compost is one of the best organic fertilizers you can use.
+- Compost: Compost is one of the best organic fertilizers you can use.
 It’s made from decomposed organic matter, such as kitchen scraps, yard waste, and leaves.
 Compost adds nutrients to the soil, improves soil structure, and enhances water retention.
-Vermicompost is one of the main compost widely used in garden that contains more nutrients and micro-organisms that helps to grow healthy plants.
+Vermicompost is one of the main composts widely used in the garden that contains more nutrients and micro-organisms that help to grow healthy plants.

-- Panchagavya : Panchagavya is well balanced cow dung based fertilizer that has more nutrients and micro-organisms that promotes growth of the plant.
+- Panchagavya: Panchagavya is well well-balanced cow dung-based fertilizer that has more nutrients and micro-organisms that promote the growth of the plant.

-- Bio fertilizers : Bio fertilisers are nothing but the bacteria and fungus based fertilizers that help to intake the nutrients from the soil.
-Azospirillum helps to intake the nitrogen, Phospo bacteria helps to intake the phosphorus, potash bacteria helps to intake the potash and trichoderma helps to protect the plants from soil based diseases and fungal diseases.
+- Biofertilizers: Biofertilizers are nothing but bacteria and fungus-based fertilizers that help to intake the nutrients from the soil.
+Azospirillum helps to intake the nitrogen, Phospo bacteria helps to intake the phosphorus, potash bacteria helps to intake the potash and Trichoderma helps to protect the plants from soil-based diseases and fungal diseases.
 A small amount of these bio fertilizers per plant will be When using organic fertilizers, it’s essential to follow the recommended application rates and avoid over-fertilization, which can harm plants and lead to nutrient runoff.
 Additionally, consider rotating your fertilizers to provide a balanced nutrient supply to your kitchen garden.

 Pest and disease control in Garden :